Plants That are Toxic to Dogs and Other Pets

-7 Plants That are Toxic to Animals
+7 Plants That are Toxic to Dogs and Other Animals

 Our pets are not just pets to us, they are our loyal companions, our friends and most importantly, an important part of our family.
 So, we don’t leave any stone unturned to keep them healthy and happy.
 However, all the joy that we spread around them may unknowingly do them more harm than good.
 For example, many plants that we humans think are harmless can actually put our furry friends in trouble.
 In fact, it’s been found that there are hundreds of plant species that can be poisonous to pets, and, unfortunately, many of these species can be easily found in and around homes.
 Hence, it becomes important to identify which plants are safe for your pets and which don’t, so you can protect your own guardians and the best friends.

 Are lilies poisonous to dogs?
 Are daffodils poisonous to dogs?
 Read on for more information.